 Show the completely customized product on your landing page

 - Link to a landing page that features a specific product, instead of a generic gateway page where users can begin the customization process.
-Learn more requirements for Google Shopping landing pages
+Learn more requirements for Shopping ads landing pages

 - Match customization options in your product data.
 Potential customers could be discouraged from buying your product, if the product on the landing page doesn't match the details in the ad, or if configuring the variant shown in the ad is difficult.

-Imagine you sell custom blinds made in wood or vinyl.
+Imagine you sell custom blinds made of wood or vinyl.
 If you submitted wood in the

 material attributes, people who click on your ads should be able to easily see and select wood on your landing page.